HeatherKates/Kates2024NatureComm/README.md

 * Phylogeny.WithTaxonLabels.tree: The same phylogeny as Phylogeny.WithoutTaxonLabels.tree, but sequencing plate and well has been converted to taxonomy labels using Supplementary Table 2.
 This was used for figure creation in [move file to repo and reference here],

+## Step1_EstimateRates_and_SelectBestModel

+This directory is used for performing rate estimation on various rate categories within their respective subdirectories and then selecting the best model within and across all tested rate categories.

+The results from this directory are the p values for the best models that are used in "Step2_AncestralStateReconstruction"

+For detailed explanation of file structure and files in this subdir, see the README within the subdir.

+## Step2_AncestralStateReconstruction

+This directory is used for performing ancestral state reconstruction on the best model(s) within and across all tested rate categories.

+The results from this directory are RDATA files that include corHMM objects with ancestral states estimated on the input phylogeny.
+These are used as input for the scripts in Step3_Figures.

+For detailed explanation of file structure and files in this subdir, see the README within the subdir.

+## Step3_Figures

+This directory includes R scripts used to create the figures in the paper and supplement.